mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > no consideration of noise in current version
         > updates cryo-Environment-Data.dat with the new cooling water flow rate
+        > not used, as of August 20, 2018, as integrating with cryo-RealTime.py

   - cryo-DataView.html
         > website to view all data read by the programs